Physiology-Informed Generative Multi-Task Network for Contrast-Free CT Perfusion: Methods

 \subsubsection{SSIM and UQI}

 The primary image quality metrics used to define MAGIC’s performance in synthesizing high-quality CTP series are structural similarity index metric (SSIM) and universal quality index (UQI) \cite{nilsson_understanding_2020,wang_universal_2002}.
 SSIM and UQI are preferred metrics for assessing the clinical viability of the synthetic perfusion imaging results as they provide a full-real measure of perceptual image quality based on factors like local structure, contrast, and luminance \cite{nilsson_understanding_2020,wang_universal_2002}.
 Unlike metrics that rely on absolute pixel-wise differences, such as PSNR, SSIM and UQI are less sensitive to global intensity variations caused by factors like slight patient movements between NCCT and CTP series acquisition.
 Metrics like PSNR, which rely on pixel-wise intensity comparisons, may not accurately reflect the perceptual similarity or diagnostic utility of the generated images.
 SSIM and UQI, in contrast, offer a more clinically relevant evaluation by focusing on structural integrity and perceptual similarity rather than absolute intensity differences.
 A higher perceptual similarity score between synthetic and real perfusion imaging suggests that the synthetic images could yield comparable diagnostic outcomes when assessed by clinicians \cite{renieblas_structural_2017}.
 SSIM and UQI are defined in Eq. (\ref{eq:SSIM}) and (\ref{eq:UQI}), respectively.
+In Equation~(\ref{eq:SSIM}), the parameters $c_1$ and $c_2$ are small stabilizing constants used to avoid division by zero when the image means or variances are very small.
+Specifically, $c_1$ stabilizes the luminance term $(\mu_x^2 + \mu_y^2)$ and $c_2$ stabilizes the contrast/structure term $(\sigma_x^2 + \sigma_y^2)$ \cite{wang_universal_2002}.